Petr & the Wulf

-Petr & The Wulf is the debut studio album by Munly & The Lupercalians, a side project founded by musician Munly Munly around 2007.
+Petr & The Wulf is the debut studio album by Munly & The Lupercalians, a side project founded by musician Jay Munly around 2007.
 A concept album, it is a loose adaptation of Peter and the Wolf by Sergei Prokofiev.

 It was released on compact disc on August 31, 2010 and on vinyl on October 5, 2010 through the record label Alternative Tentacles.

 Composition

 Adaptation

 The album is a mythicized retelling of the original 1936 composition, told from different characters' perspectives: the boy ("Petr"), his grandfather ("Grandfater"), the hunters ("Three Wise Hunters"), and the animals: "Cat", "Bird", "Duk", and "Wulf".
 "Scarewulf" serves as a synopsis, or introduction, to the album's story.
 It is believed that Munly chose the Russian spelling of the track titles in homage to Prokofiev's original story.

 As told to Sad Wave, a Russian publication, Munly has been fascinated with the story ever since he was a child:

 Similarly, the press release informs the listener that "'Petr & The Wulf' is the correct telling of a story about which most have been woefully misinformed."